Saskatchewan Chimney Swift Initiative

 The more we look, the more we discover about Chimney Swifts.
 In 2015, a group from Manitoba Conservation and Water Stewardship found 3 chimneys in Melita, tantalizingly close to Saskatchewan, which were occupied by swifts.
 A group of volunteers also located high numbers of swifts in Souris.
 A quick perusal of eBird revealed that at least 5 Chimney Swifts were active in Estevan in southeastern Saskatchewan.

 The need for a Chimney Swift monitoring program in Saskatchewan became clear.
-Starting in spring 2016 Nature Saskatchewan will begin the Saskatchewan Chimney Swift Initiative (SCSI) which is modeled and supported by the Manitoba Chimney Swift Initiative (MCSI).
+In spring 2016 Nature Saskatchewan began the Saskatchewan Chimney Swift Initiative (SCSI) which is modeled and supported by the Manitoba Chimney Swift Initiative (MCSI).

 For more information or questions not found in the below documents please contact: